arkivanov/Decompose/docs/navigation/overlay/component-context.md

-# How to initialize Child Overlay with custom ComponentContext
+# Child Overlay with custom `ComponentContext`

+Custom `ComponentContext` allowes to pass extra data and functionality to all initialized child components.
+See [Custom ComponentContext](../../component/custom-component-context.md) page for more information about creating custom AppComponentContext.

-In order to pass this `AppComponentContext` to child overlay components, make an extension function on the `AppComponentContext` interface.
-This custom extension function will initialize the `Child Overlay` and provide child `AppComponentContext`.
+In order to pass custom component context like `AppComponentContext` to child overlay components, make an extension function on your `AppComponentContext` interface.
+This custom extension function will initialize the `Child Overlay` and provide every child an `AppComponentContext`.

 ```kotlin
 fun <C : Parcelable, T : Any> AppComponentContext.appChildOverlay(